-Your benefits with Health Share have not changed, and include coverage for anything related to Coronavirus (COVID-19).
+Your benefits with Health Share include coverage for anything related to Coronavirus (COVID-19), including the vaccine.
 You still have access to the state’s largest network of doctors and hospitals.
 You still have coverage for the care you need through the Oregon Health Plan, at no cost to you.
-And if your doctor recommends testing or you need care or hospitalization for COVID-19, you are covered through Health Share.
+If your doctor recommends testing or you need care or hospitalization for COVID-19, you are covered through Health Share.